charlierobson/In_nihilum_reverteris/md/C.md

 Karl and Anton immediately pricked up their ears.

-In that case, whys the phenomenon only being perceived by one person?! Anton enquired.
+In that case, whys the phenomenon only being perceived by one person?\! Anton enquired.

 God is merciful.
 He could be shielding the fact that the Apocalypse is beginning from our eyes, Anna responded.
 Then, in an unusually calm and gentle tone, she added, Since its only your brother who can see the end approaching, hes undoubtedly Gods Prophet.